- Central chiller capacity 40 ton to 500Ton

 Factories get to choose between centralized chilling systems and decentralized chilling systems.
 A centralized chilling system is located in a central location and has pipes connecting the chilling system to the other machines in the factory.

-There is no one cooling system that is better than another in a factory.
+No one cooling system is better than another in a factory.
 Other than the efficiency ratings of the different chilling styles, there is no great benefit from choosing one system over another.

 Factories can save money by using a centralized chiller system, but not every factory can use a centralized chilling system to keep machines and manufacturing processes cool.